MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1010.md

 ---
 title: Project WIP to G/L (report)
-description: Get an overview of the financial status of ongoing projects in your company's financial statements.
+description: Get an overview of the status of ongoing projects in your company's financial statements.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf